 - Medicare Advantage(Medicare Part C) Every year, 20 million Americans sign up for Medicare Advantage plans, also known as Part C. In fact, 34% of all Medicare recipients were enrolled in an Advantage plan in 2018.
 That year, most individuals covered by Advantage plans had access to benefits not covered by Original Medicare.
 What are the benefits that convince millions of people to opt for Advantage plans…

 Peter Devine: A Medicare Insurance Agent You Can Reach.

 WITH PETER, YOU’LL NEVER SPEAK TO A ROBOT, TRY TO NAVIGATE THROUGH A COMPLICATED PHONE TREE, OR SIT ON HOLD WHILE BEING TRANSFERRED BETWEEN VARIOUS PEOPLE TO GET ASSISTANCE.

-Peter uses his Medicare expertise to help you find the right plan for your financial & health situation.
+Using his Medicare expertise, Peter helps you find the right plan for your financial & health situation.
 He’ll listen to your personal situation, including your budget, health conditions, healthcare needs, and prescribed drugs, and use that information to navigate you to the plan that best fits your personal needs.